The Big Picture on Questions To Ask Before Buying Rental Property:

 7. How does my cash-on-cash return compare to other potential investments?

 You have a limited amount of money.
-You want to invest it where it will go reproduce fastest for you.
+You want to invest it where it will reproduce faster for you.

 Buying a rental property can deliver excellent returns, especially in the form of passive income.
-But every property is different, every market is different, and you need to be able to quickly compare returns not just between different rental properties but against other types of investments.
+But every property and market is different, and you need to be able to quickly compare returns not just between rental properties but against other types of investments.

 One of the great advantages of buying rental properties is that you can accurately calculate their returns.
-Not their appreciation necessarily, but their rental income returns, because they’re based on today’s numbers.
-You don’t have to wonder how fast home values or rents or stock values will go up; you know your expenses, and you know the market rent.
+It’s not their appreciation but their rental income returns because they’re based on today’s numbers.
+You don’t have to wonder how fast home values, rents, or stock values will go up; you know your expenses and the market rent.

 I’ll leave you with this Sankey diagram to help you visualize how real estate cash flow looks: